sukumar-govindraj/Distracted-Driver-Detection-System/readMe.md

 ---

-💡 **Have questions or suggestions?** Feel free to reach out via [LinkedIn](https://linkedin.com/in/your-profile) or open an issue on GitHub!
+💡 **Have questions or suggestions?** Feel free to reach out or open an issue on GitHub!

 🚗 **Drive Safe, Stay Focused!**